Solaris is fully licensed for seamless banking across Europe and European Economic Area (EEA) countries.

 A full banking license – also known as a CRR credit institution license – grants official permission to operate a credit institution or a bank-like entity.

-Any entity wishing to conduct banking operations in Europe must obtain a license from a European financial supervisory authority.
-The institution must fulfill rigorous criteria, including maintaining financial reserves and secure data infrastructure.
+To operate in Europe, any business wishing to conduct banking operations must obtain a license from an European financial supervisory authority.

 E-money license is colloquially used as a synonym for EMI.
 An electronic money institution license is the official permission granted to an institution by the financial supervisory authorities, allowing it to conduct financial transactions through the disbursement of electronic money.